 What Should You Look for in a Truck GPS Tracker?

 Trucks present different tracking challenges than sedans.
 The engine bay runs hotter, the frame absorbs more vibration, and work trucks often park at remote sites with weak cell coverage.
+For off-road quads and side-by-sides, our ATV tracker guide covers the same hardwire-and-conceal anti-theft setup.

 Power source determines installation type.
 OBD-II plug-in trackers like the Bouncie draw power directly from the truck’s diagnostic port.
 No battery to charge, no wiring to run.
 Every consumer pickup built after 1996 has an OBD-II port under the driver-side dashboard.
 Magnetic battery-powered trackers like the LandAirSea 54 mount anywhere on the frame but need periodic recharging.